 The DNS Resolver is active by default and uses resolver mode (DNS Resolver Mode).
 When set this way the DNS Resolver does not need forwarding DNS servers as it will communicate directly with root DNS servers and other authoritative DNS servers.

 To use the servers in this list, switch the DNS resolver to forwarding mode.
 The DNS Forwarder (DNS Forwarder) only supports forwarding mode and will always use the servers from this list.

 This page supports multiple DNS servers managed as a list.
 To add more DNS servers, click Add DNS Server.
 To remove an entry from the list click Delete.

-The DNS server list may be left blank if the DNS Resolver will remain active using its default settings.
-If this firewall has a dynamic WAN type such as DHCP, PPTP or PPPoE these may be automatically assigned by the ISP and can also be left blank.
+The DNS server list may be left blank if the DNS Resolver is active in its default resolver mode.
+If this firewall has a dynamic WAN type such as DHCP or PPPoE these servers may be automatically assigned by the ISP and can also be left blank.